JavIregui/WebRTCgameServer/README.md

 # WebRTC Game Server
-Online multiplayer Web Game
-by Javier Iregui Conde & Félix Hernández Muñoz-Yusta
+Game server structure that uses WebRTC to connect the players. by Javier Iregui Conde